agathis-project/salix-arctica/README.md

   into the VSYS rail.

-- **VCORE** regulator output can be switched between two voltage levels, programmable over i2c, using **VSEL** signal:
+- **VCORE** regulator output can be switched between two voltage levels, programmable over i2c, using **VSEL** signal, which must be asserted *low* at power-up:

    - this feature can be used to change the uP operating power  points (OPP).

-   - default start-up output voltage for **VSEL = "low" is 1.05V** and can be used as such for the initial power-up of the uP.
+   - default output voltage for **VSEL = "low" is 1.05V** and can be used as such for the initial power-up of the uP.

-   - default start-up output voltage for **VSEL = "high" is 1.2V and MUST BE ADJUSTED** before use; if there is no need to switch the output voltage during normal operation, then the second voltage must be set to same value as first (safer operation).
+   - default output voltage for **VSEL = "high" is 1.2V and MUST BE ADJUSTED** before use; if there is no need to switch the output voltage during normal operation, then the second voltage must be set to same value as first (safe operation).

-- **V1P8 and VCORE** regulators are enabled by the **EN-VCORE and EN-V1P8** signals controlled by the uC.
+- **V1P8 and VCORE** regulators are enabled by the **EN-VCORE and EN-V1P8** signals driven by the uC.

 - **V1P8 and VCORE** regulators offer a light load operation mode configurable over i2c; this mode should be made available by the uC firmware to test its